digimarc-corp/illuminate-rest-api/README.md

-# Digimarc Illuminate&trade; REST API
+# Illuminate&trade; REST API

-The illuminate-rest-api repository contains information, examples, and useful links for using the Digimarc Illuminate&trade; REST API to work with platform resources, such as digital twins.
+The illuminate-rest-api repository contains information, examples, and useful links for using the Illuminate&trade; REST API to work with platform resources, such as digital twins.

 * [Getting Started](#getting-started)